 20. Life Is Longer Than You Think, So Don’t Burn Bridges

 You think you know everything when you’re young, but something you definitely don’t know is that life can be long.
 It can end in an instant, but it can also last for what feels like an eternity.
 Don’t be a jerk, don’t think you’re better than others, and don’t burn bridges.
 Because if you do, you’ll wake up one day and wonder why you don’t have any genuine friendships or fulfilling relationships.
 Be kind, say you’re sorry, and treat others how you’d like to be treated — it’s that easy.

 21. Vacations Aren’t Just Fun, They’re Imperative to Your Well Being

-That’s why no matter what, when I’m on vacation, I’m on vacation.
+That’s why no matter what when I’m on vacation, I’m on vacation.
 I don’t look at my work email, I try to limit my access to the internet and social media, and I just chill out.
-There’s seriously no better feeling than unwinding for a good week then feeling rejuvenated when you get back.
+There’s seriously no better feeling than unwinding for a good week than feeling rejuvenated when you get back.

-Most of the places I’ve travelled to, I didn’t actually want to go to.
+Most of the places I’ve traveled to, I didn’t actually want to go to.
 Paris is probably the first place I’ve been to that I’ve dreamed about visiting since I was little.
-Besides that, my trips to Thailand, The Gambia, even my most recent trip to Prince Edward County, I wasn’t thrilled to go to.
-But I wanted to be open minded and give them a chance, and I’m so glad I did.
+Besides that, on my trips to Thailand, The Gambia, and even my most recent trip to Prince Edward County, I wasn’t thrilled to go.
+But I wanted to be open-minded and give them a chance, and I’m so glad I did.